- Use Disk Quotas in Dedicated Linux Servers

 Example by DEVICENAME: ~ $ cat /etc/fstab # # /etc/fstab # Created by anaconda on Tue Apr 4 14:11:03 2017 # # Accessible filesystems, by reference, are maintained under '/dev/disk' # See man pages fstab(5), findfs(8), mount(8) and/or blkid(8) for more info # /dev/vda3 / ext4 defaults 1 1 /dev/vaa2 swap swap defaults 0 0

-5. Modify the identified line(s) by appending a usrquota flag onto their defaults flag.
-Make sure each flag is separated by only a single comma like our example.
+Modify the identified line(s) by appending a usrquota flag onto their defaults flag.
+Make sure each flag is separated by a single comma, like in the example.

 Example by UUID: ~ $ cat /etc/fstab # # /etc/fstab # Created by anaconda on Tue Apr 4 14:11:03 2017 # # Accessible filesystems, by reference, are maintained under '/dev/disk' # See man pages fstab(5), findfs(8), mount(8) and/or blkid(8) for more info # UUID=7d7a2cb2-4ef6-42e2-998a-86d6373f5cd1 / ext4 defaults,usrquota 1 1 UUID=54cda6e8-74f4-40a9-a79a-e288ed321a3e swap swap defaults 0 0